ufjschool/ob-s14/drafts/second/jamesthieke.md

 ### Rationalism

 Rationalists are what parapsychologists call the people who only trust hard science.
-If their five senses can’t perceive something, it doesn’t exist to them.
+They only believe what their five senses can perceive.
 In this day and age, concepts like spirits and psychics aren’t discussed in school curricula.
 Scientists like Nichols are pushed to the fringe, often not respected by their academic peers.
 The familiar refrain is: if this stuff really exists, why don’t we have any proof?
 How come all we have are hearsay ghost stories and “psychics” who say such vague things that they could mean anything?

 However, while the mainstream conception of the paranormal may be that it is “weird” or “freaky,” many paranormal concepts are not foreign to the average person.
 According to the General Social Survey, about 80 percent of American homes are religious, and every religion contains some elements of the paranormal.
-And in other cultures, religion and science are seen as working hand-in-hand; learning about the world doesn’t preclude the existence of spirits.
-And the counter argument to the rationalist refrain is: if this stuff doesn’t exist, why are there so many stories about it?
+In other cultures, religion and science are seen as working hand-in-hand, and learning about the world doesn’t preclude the existence of spirits.
+The counter argument to the rationalist refrain is: if this stuff doesn’t exist, why are there so many stories about it?
 Why are so many people in the world convinced that there are things that transcend the natural world?